kl3lia/Databricks-AzureML-MLOPs/README.md

 ![Azure Pipeline Variables](./images/02AddingGitHubSecrets.png)

 Note the variable section in  the  [azure-pipelines.yml](./azure-pipelines.yml) file.
-Ensure you set the *detabricks.host* to your Databricks Workspace url.
+Ensure you set the *databricks.host* to your Databricks Workspace url.